-Some professional gamers employ agents to handle their branding, contract negotiations and sponsorship deals…
+Some professional gamers, hosts or other talent in esports will utilise to agents to help get them work, maybe handle their branding, or enter into contract negotiations and sponsorship deals.

 What is an agent?

-Like traditional sports, an agent is someone who looks after a player’s best interests, whether that’s securing sponsorship deals, handling their image or negotiating better contracts for them.
+Like traditional sports, an agent is someone who looks after a player or other talent’s best interests, whether that’s securing sponsorship deals, handling their image or negotiating better contracts for them.

-An agent will represent a player, handle paperwork and usually look after the legal aspects of their career, allowing the player to focus on playing and doing their best on the virtual field of play.
+An agent will represent a player, caster or other esports professional, perhaps handle paperwork and usually look after the legal aspects of their career, allowing the individual to focus on doing their job in esports.

-They will aim to do whatever’s in the player’s best interests – and will usually take a commission on deals and contracts secured.
+They will aim to do whatever’s in their clients’ best interests – and will usually take a commission on deals and contracts secured.

-Some agencies may also act as personal assistants to the players, managing their schedules, such as booking accommodation and travel for promotional activities.
-Others will handle a brand or player’s image or arrange commercial partnerships on their behalf.
+Some agencies may also act as personal assistants to their clients, managing their schedules, such as booking accommodation and travel for promotional activities.
+Others will handle a brand or individual’s image or arrange commercial partnerships on their behalf.

-Good agents will also help the player transition to another role after their career as a pro player is over.
+Good agents can also help players transition to another role after their career as a pro player is over.
 They may also handle some elements of life coaching, events and marketing and PR.

 What skills are required?

-Agents must be skilled at selling the players they represent, and showing to teams and partners why the player deserves a good deal.
+Agents must be skilled at selling the players/talent they represent, and showing to teams and partners why the player deserves a good deal or a contract.

 They will also often be well versed in contract law and other legal areas of employment.
 Because of this, some legal firms will have agencies and offer player representation.

 A degree of outside-the-box thinking and the ability to come up with fresh solutions is also required.
-For example, if an agent believes their player is worth more than a team is willing to pay, they may negotiate other incentives such as optional extras and individual performance-based bonuses over a certain time.
+For example, if an agent believes their talent is worth more than an employer is willing to pay, they may negotiate other incentives such as optional extras and individual performance-based bonuses over a certain time.

 Hours and salary